Suraj-NPS/docs-templet/docs/chapter5.md

-# Chapter 5
+# Sample Chapter 5

-This is chapter one.
+This is chapter 5.
 Some text here...

 ### 5.1 Subtopics